 Somehow Julian finds a guitar and is rockin’ out on ‘Crocodile Rock.’
 Tommy has a big grin on his face and starts dancing with himself on stage.
 The audience rushes into the open space in front of the stage.
 Tommy launches himself into the crowd.
 They catch him.
 He crowd-surfs while whooping and hollering.
 Finally, I get Tommy to join me at the mic.
 He does the ‘lalalala la’ chorus to back me up.
 We follow up with ‘Palisades Park’ and several other 50’s dance songs.
 I only have to pinch him once to get him back on key.
 We bow and everyone leaves the stage.
 Cries for encore go on and on.
-Finally, Elton walks back on stage to the floor mic.
+Finally, Elton walks to the floor mic.

 “We’re done for the night, folks.
 If you liked it enough to want more, we’re doing a Hollywood Cabaret for the next few nights.
 Remember to get tickets for the late show.
 Goodnight LA.
 I love you.”